Garrett Lydecker

-Garrett J. Lydecker (born Englewood, New Jersey, November 15, 1843; died Detroit, Michigan, July 9, 1914) was an American military engineer.
-He had a long career in the United States Army Corps of Engineers, marred by his mismanagement of the construction of the "Washington City Tunnel", for which he was court martialed.
+Garrett J. Lydecker (November 15, 1843 – July 9, 1914) was an American military engineer.
+He had a long career in the United States Army Corps of Engineers, marred by his mismanagement of the construction of the Washington City Tunnel, for which he was court-martialed.

 Early life

-Lydecker was the son of John Ryer Lydecker (1824-1895), deputy collector of the port of New York, and his wife Elizabeth (Ward) Lydecker (1827-1904).
+Lydecker was born on November 15, 1843, in Englewood, New Jersey.
+Lydecker was the son of John Ryer Lydecker (1824–1895), deputy collector of the Port of New York, and his wife Elizabeth (Ward) Lydecker (1827–1904).
 After attending the New York Free Academy, he was sponsored by Representative Daniel Sickles to attend West Point, graduating in 1864 as first in his class.
-He entered service as a first lieutenant but in April 1865 was brevetted to captain for his services at the Siege of Petersburg, a rank made permanent in August 1866.
+He entered service as a first lieutenant but in April 1865 was brevetted to captain for his services at the siege of Petersburg, a rank made permanent in August 1866.

 Career

 Lydecker spent over forty years in the Army Corps of Engineers, working on fortifications, harbor and navigation improvements, and supervising lighthouses.
 He spent three years (1869–1872) teaching engineering at West Point.
-From June 19, 1882 to Apr.
-1, 1886 he served as the Engineer Commissioner of the District of Columbia.
-He rose through the ranks to be appointed colonel May 10, 1901 and brigadier general upon his retirement on November 15, 1907.
+From June 19, 1882, to April 1, 1886, he served as the Engineer Commissioner of the District of Columbia.
+He rose through the ranks to be appointed colonel May 10, 1901, and brigadier general upon his retirement on November 15, 1907.

-In 1873 Lydecker was called upon to do a survey of some of the area of the Modoc War and produced a report which helped document the events; he worked with photographer Eadweard Muybridge, who had been commissioned to photograph the terrain.
+In 1873, Lydecker was called upon to survey some of the area of the Modoc War and produced a report which helped document the events; he worked with photographer Eadweard Muybridge, who had been commissioned to photograph the terrain.
 Some of Muybridge's photos were used to illustrate Lydecker's report.